-- Teach them to cover their mouth when they cough or sneeze, and wash their hands immediately or use a sanitizer.
+- Teach them to cover their mouth when they cough or sneeze and wash their hands or use a sanitizer immediately after.

 Honey is considered the best home remedy for children’s cough.
-It contains anti-microbial agents, which help the body to fight cold.
+It contains antimicrobial agents, which can help relieve cough.
+A research paper published in The Journal of Family Practice recommends giving 1.5 teaspoons of honey before bedtime as a cough remedy (9).
 The sweet taste of honey also helps in producing saliva.
 The excess amount of saliva helps in thinning the mucus.

-It is one of the most effective natural ways to get comfort from a cough.
-Do not give honey to your baby who is less than one year of age.
+Do not give honey to a baby who is less than one year of age.

-- A dash of lemon juice with honey (mentioned above) makes an excellent cough syrup.
+- A dash of lemon juice with honey (mentioned above) makes a simple cough syrup.

-- You can also have the child suck on a slice of lemon if he likes the taste.
+- You can also have the child suck on a slice of lemon if they like the taste.

 17. Chicken soup

-A bowl of chicken soup can do the magic if you do not want to rely on medicine.
-Researchers have found that chicken soup contains anti-inflammatory property.
-This soothes cold symptoms by relieving congestion, cough, and a sore throat.
+Researchers have found that chicken soup contains anti-inflammatory properties.
+This might soothe cold symptoms by relieving congestion, cough, and a sore throat (12).

 18. Milk and turmeric